 Dilated cardiomyopathy (DCM) is the most common type, occurring mostly in adults 20 to 60.
 Men are more likely in men than in women.
 It affects the heart's ventricles and atria, the lower and upper chambers of the heart, respectively.

-The disease often starts in the left ventricle, the heart's main pumping chamber.
-The heart muscle begins to dilate (stretch and become thinner).
-This causes the inside of the chamber to enlarge.
-The problem often spreads to the right ventricle and then to the atria as the disease gets worse.
+Frequently the disease starts in the left ventricle, the heart's main pumping chamber.
+The heart muscle begins to dilate, meaning it stretches and becomes thinner.
+Consequently, the inside of the chamber enlarges.
+The problem often spreads to the right ventricle and then to the atria.

-When the heart chambers dilate, the heart muscle doesn't contract normally.
-Also, the heart can't pump blood very well.
-Over time, the heart becomes weaker and heart failure can occur.
-Common symptoms of heart failure include shortness of breath, fatigue (tiredness), and swelling of the ankles, feet, legs, abdomen and veins in the neck.
+As the heart chambers dilate, the heart muscle doesn't contract normally and cannot pump blood very well.
+As the heart becomes weaker heart failure can occur.
+Common symptoms of heart failure include shortness of breath, fatigue and swelling of the ankles, feet, legs, abdomen and veins in the neck.

 Dilated cardiomyopathy also can lead to heart valve problems, arrhythmias (irregular heartbeats) and blood clots in the heart.

 Other Names for Dilated Cardiomyopathy

 - Alcoholic cardiomyopathy.
-This term is used when overuse of alcohol causes the disease.
+(A term used when overuse of alcohol causes the disease)

 - Congestive cardiomyopathy

 - Diabetic cardiomyopathy

 - Ischemic cardiomyopathy (A term used when coronary heart disease, also called coronary artery disease or heart attack cause the disease.
 Not all forms of DCM are ischemic in origin.)